jakezhaojb/Deep-Music-Autoencoder/README.md

-Stacked Auto-encoder
+Deep-Music-Autoencoder
 ===

 Introduction
 ---
-Following the hot trend of Deep Learning, this repo implements the Stacked Auto-encoders which involves a whole bunch of configuration choices such as 'Denoising', 'Fine-tuning' and 'Dropout'.
-Stacked Auto-encoder could be used in many kinds of cases.
-If you do not enable fine-tuning, Stacked Auto-encoder could be treated as an unsupervised learning method; while if fine-tuning option is to be true, this tool is a supervised learning machine which adopts Softmax on top of the neural networks.
+Following the hot trend of Deep Learning, this repo implements the Deep Auto-encoders which involves a whole bunch of configuration choices such as 'Sparse', Denoising', 'Fine-tuning' and 'Dropout'.
+Deep Auto-encoder could be used in many kinds of cases.
+If you do not enable fine-tuning, Deep Auto-encoder could be treated as an unsupervised learning method; while if fine-tuning option is to be true, this tool is a supervised learning machine which adopts Softmax on top of the neural networks.

+This repo is mainly used to automatically extract features from **MUSIC**.
+Music Information Retrieval is currently a hot community, and also Deep Learning is ready to dominate!
+To see more: [ISMIR](http://www.ismir.net/).

 Above is a brief introduction to Stacked Auto-encoder.
 More: [http://deeplearning.net/](http://deeplearning.net/).